mwwhited-forks/dotnet-libs/docs/Framework/CultureInfoMiddleware.md

 ## Summary

-This middlware enables the exchange of language and culture information between the client and the server applications.
+This middle ware enables the exchange of language and culture information between the client and the server applications.

 To use this middleware in your component add the `ICultureInfoAccessor` so your constructor.